ome/omero-iviewer/README.rst

 **Notes**:

-The webpack dev-server config expects a local OMERO server at http://localhost.
+The webpack dev-server config expects a local OMERO server at http://localhost (default port 80).
 Should the server instance use a different port you will need to modify all proxy target entries in `webpack.dev.config.js <webpack.dev.config.js>`_: